bitnet-io/bitsparrow/docs/reproducible.md

 # Reproducible builds

-Reproducibility is a goal of the Sparrow Wallet project.
+Reproducibility is a goal of the BitSparrow Wallet project.
 As of v1.5.0 and later, it is possible to recreate the exact binaries in the Github releases (specifically, the contents of the `.tar.gz` and `.zip` files).

 Due to minor variances, it is not yet possible to reproduce the installer packages (`.deb`, `.rpm` and `.exe`).